Discover the sources of inspiration behind Philippe Vandenberg’s oeuvre through his biography.

-Philippe Vandenberg working in his studio in Molenbeek, 2008. © Jean-Pierre Stoop
+Philippe Vandenberg in his studio in Molenbeek, 2008. © Wouter Cox

 Philippe Vandenberg drawing as a child in his parent’s house. © Unknown

 Vandenberg studied literature and art history at the University of Ghent from 1970 to 1972.
 He also attended classes at the Royal Academy of Art in the same city, against the wishes of his parents.
 Enrolling full-time in 1972, Vandenberg trained under Jan Burssens and followed a curriculum that emphasised life drawing and still-life painting.
 One of his fellow students was Thierry De Cordier, with whom he shared a love of art, literature and philosophy.
-Together with him or with other fellow students he visited exhibitions of work by Francis Bacon, Pablo Picasso and Joseph Beuys, and would discuss the œuvres of their favourite writers, (iii) such as Hugo Claus, Louis Ferdinand Céline and Allen Ginsberg.
+They visited exhibitions of work by Francis Bacon, Pablo Picasso and Joseph Beuys together and would discuss the oeuvres of their favourite writers, (iii) such as Hugo Claus, Louis Ferdinand Céline and Allen Ginsberg.
+He also visited exhibitions in the company of other students.

 The renewal of interest in painting at the beginning of the 1980s, which coincided with the emergence of the Neue Wilde in Germany and the Transavanguardia in Italy, brought Vandenberg’s work into the spotlight.
 In Picturaal I at the International Cultural Centre (ICC) in Antwerp (1981), a group exhibition of work by emerging Belgian painters, he showed a series of figurative Kruisigingen (Crucifixions).
 For these works he was awarded the Prix Emile Langui for painting at the Prix Jeune Peinture Belge that same year, leading to a one-year residency in the Cité Internationale des Arts in Paris.